-- Creating more complex small world stories based around their own experiences and linked to topic themes. - > Develop their own ideas and choose the materials they need. - > Begin to draw pictures which closely represent the object. - Explore different types of painting resources. - Sing entire songs, learning an increasing number of songs over the term.
+- Creating more complex small world stories based around their own experiences of books and life through 'Tales Toolkit'. - > Develop their own ideas and choose the materials they need. - Begin to draw pictures which closely represent the object. - > Explore different types of painting resources. - Sing entire songs, learning an increasing number of songs over the term.